I completely failed the first time as a young Sport Psychology coach.

 I started working with the a University baseball team.
 I had my mental toughness session all planned out and we were going to set S.M.A.R.T. goals.
 The word still makes me cringe.

-Well, one of the goals the entire team agreed upon was no errors for the upcoming weekend series.
+One of the goals the entire team agreed upon was no errors for the upcoming weekend series.
 The very first play was a ground ball to 3rd base, which he bobbled and bam, there goes that S.M.A.R.T goal down the drain.

 Goals are exactly like fitness.
-We ALL know it is important and want to do it, but the first time we miss a workout, our goal now becomes a gut wrenching reminder about why we hate goals.
+We ALL know it is important and want to do it, but the first time we miss a workout, our goal now becomes a gut-wrenching reminder about why we hate goals.

 Shockingly, Some companies or teams still use this outdated method to motivate and hold you accountable for production?
 Are you kidding me?
 Do people still drive to Blockbuster to rent movies?